nginx/unit-docs/source/installation.rst

 .. note::

-   Unit can run applications in several versions of a supported language side by side: you need to configure, build, and install a separate module for each version.
+   Unit can run apps in several versions of a language if you build and install a module for each version.

 .. _installation-go: